 The complete statistical evaluation is carried out by the IFA.
 The data received are immediately made anonymous by the IFA.
 Then the analysis and a graphical presentation are prepared using the software Prolab Plus (of quo data, Dresden/Germany).
 The results will be evaluated using the z-score evaluation according to DIN ISO 5725-2 .Upon completion of the evaluation, each participating measuring station receives a confirmation of participation with the following data:

-as well as an round-robin test protocol with the following information:
+as well as an PT protocol with the following information:

 Participants receive a certificate, see specimen (PDF, 52 kB).